Texas Public Health Association

 The Texas Public Health Journal is the quarterly publication of the Texas Public Health Association and is a benefit of membership.

 Our Newsletter will strive to keep you current by:

 If you are interested in submitting items for consideration for our newsletter (now published separately from the journal) please contact Terri Pali, TPHA Executive Director at firstname.lastname@example.org

 Please include "Newsletter Item" in the subject line

 Texas Public Health Journal Goals

-- Provide information on current public health practice,
+- Provide information on current public health practice through;

-- Publish articles of original scientific research related to public health topics,
+- Publish peer-reviewed articles of original scientific research related to public health topics,

 Our TPHA Journal is listed with the EBSCO index as a peer-reviewed journal.